-- A. Locate nursery schools within or adjacent to residential areas and on sites which are easily and safely accessible to through traffic. - 1.
-Sites should be within or adjacent to residential areas, but at locations that will not adversely affect surrounding properties. - 2.
-Sites should be on collector streets. - B. Locate elementary/primary schools within or adjacent to residential areas and at locations which are easily and safely accessible to local pedestrian and vehicular traffic. - 1.
-Locations should be within walking distance of residential areas (3/4 mile or less, depending on density of development). - 2.
-Sites should be located within or adjacent to residential areas, but at locations that will not adversely impact surrounding properties. - C. Locate junior high/middle schools central to the residential neighborhoods being served and near district and community activity centers.
-Locations should also be easily and safely accessible to local and through traffic. - 1.
-Locations should be within a 1 1/2-mile radius of the area served, including the service areas of one or more elementary/primary schools.
+- A. Locate nursery schools within or adjacent to residential areas and on sites which are easily and safely accessible to through traffic. - Sites should be within or adjacent to residential areas, but at locations that will not adversely affect surrounding properties. - 2.
+Sites should be on collector streets. - B. Locate elementary/primary schools within or adjacent to residential areas and at locations which are easily and safely accessible to local pedestrian and vehicular traffic. - Locations should be within walking distance of residential areas (3/4 mile or less, depending on density of development). - 2.
+Sites should be located within or adjacent to residential areas, but at locations that will not adversely impact surrounding properties.